 Austin-Bergstrom flight delays: Ground delay in effect

-AUSTIN, Texas - Austin-Bergstrom International Airport is currently under a ground delay until this evening.
+AUSTIN, Texas - Austin-Bergstrom International Airport is under a ground delay until Friday afternoon.

 What we know:

-Departures will be delayed for an average of 58 minutes, with a maximum delay of 142 minutes.
-This would include all departures for flights within the continguous United States, says the FAA
+Departures will be delayed on average about 47 minutes, with a maximum delay of 104 minutes, or almost two hours.

+The delay is impacting all departing flights from AUS for US domestic destinations.